xiaogengen007/GamePlatform/README.md

 # GamePlatform
-A software done for software engineering.
+A game platform software done for the big job of software engineering.

 ## 1. eclipse encoding setting